sharad101/EasyShop-Capstone/README.md

         }
     }

-Purpose: The code check to see if a receipts file is generated.
-If not it creates one.
-It automatically saves all unique receipts to the file, stored in an organize manner.
+Purpose: This method enables users to add a product to their cart.
+If the item is already there, it increases the quantity.
+If it's new, it adds it with a quantity of 1.

 ## Future Work